-The Foundation recognized support from the University of \$4,174,490 and \$4,929,574 for the years ended June 30, 2014 and 2013, respectively.
+The Foundation recognized support from the University of \$6,886,778 and \$4,174,490 for the years ended June 30, 2015 and 2014, respectively.
 These monies support fundraising activities and salaries.

 In October of 2011, the Foundation entered into a contract with the University to conduct a comprehensive fundraising campaign to raise philanthropic funds for FSU priorities.
 The initial term of the agreement was through June 30, 2012.
 As the campaign is expected to last approximately eight years, and continued support from FSU may be required to conduct the campaign, the agreement is renewable on a year-to-year basis.
 Such renewal and the renewal amount will be documented annually by an amendment to the original agreement.
-On June 27, 2014, the contract was extended to June 30, 2015.
-Payment of \$4.0 million was received in June 2014 and is reflected in the accompanying statement of financial position as deferred revenue which will be recognized as services are performed during fiscal year 2015.
+On June 17, 2015, the contract was extended to June 30, 2016.
+A payment of \$5.5 million was received in June 2015.
+This payment is reflected in the accompanying statement of financial position as deferred revenue which will be recognized as services are performed during fiscal year 2016.
+Payments of \$5.2 million were received in relation to the agreement for fiscal year 2015.